Wang Jiantang, Shanghai to 1919

 The Freer Gallery of Art, gift of Charles Lang Freer in 1920

-See Original Kakemono and Makimono List, L. 1314, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
-Makimono paintings F1919.119 and F1919.120 were mounted as one scroll in 1929, and placed on exhibition.
-The scroll was then given the number F1919.119 (see Curatorial Remark 4 in the object record).
-Also, this object exhibits seals, colophons, or inscriptions that could provide additional information regarding the object’s history.
+See Original Kakemono and Makimono List, L. 1318, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
+This object exhibits seals, colophons, or inscriptions that could provide additional information regarding the object’s history.
 See Curatorial Remarks in the object record for further details.

 See note 1.